davewsmith/flask-starter/NOTES.md

 On to (simple) database and migrations.

-Thinking also that it might be time to drive this from github issues, but on the other hand, that feels like Jira, and f*ck that.
+Thinking also that it might be time to drive this from github issues, but on the other hand, that feels like Jira, and f\*ck that.

+## Round 2.1

+Made a simple starting point on layout and styles.
+The base app defines `app/templates/base.html`, which uses a starter stylesheet owned in `app/static/`.
+The `main` blueprint extends that.

+A thought: Maybe a `layouts` blueprint, with a set of ~base starting points for different UIs.